-The TE16 DEC magtape may be shipped with or without a controller.
+The TE16 DECmagtape may be shipped with or without a controller.
 Unpacking and installation procedures may vary slightly, depending on the system configuration.
-For example, if the user has ordered a complete processor/formatter/tape transport system, the tape formatter is shipped installed in its appropriate rack in the TE16 cabinet.
-However, if only part of the system is shipped because the user already has a basic computer system, then the formatter may be shipped separately with the appropriate cables.
+For example, if the user has ordered a complete processor/controller/tape transport system, the controller is shipped installed in its appropriate rack in the TE16 cabinet.
+However, if only part of the system is shipped because the user already has a basic computer system, then the controller may be shipped separately with the appropriate cables.